Juarez Wins Opening Fight

 The Cuban delegation declined an interview request from The Associated Press.

 Cuba and Russia are expected to battle for the team title in the tournament that drew 274 fighters from 54 countries to the George R. Brown Convention Center.
 Weight class finals will be held next Wednesday and Thursday.

 The tournament is not a qualifier for the Olympics but 18 fighters who won medals in the 1995 World Championships also earned medals in the 1996 Olympic Games.

 Cuba won the team title in 1995 and Russia captured it two years later, although four Russian champions from 1997 will not compete here.

-In other featherweight fights Friday, Judel Jhonson of Cuba outpointed 1998 Goodwill Games bronze medalist Alexandre Mitshev of Russia; Ranaz Paliani of Turkey used his superior reach to outpoint 1998 European Championships bronze medalist Reidar Walstad of Norway; and Falk Huste of Germany, the 1998 European champion and a silver medalist in the 1997 World Championships, outpointed Boris Georgiadis of Greece.
+In other featherweight fights, Judel Jhonson of Cuba outpointed 1998 Goodwill Games bronze medalist Alexandre Mitshev of Russia; Ranaz Paliani of Turkey used his superior reach to outpoint 1998 European Championships bronze medalist Reidar Walstad of Norway; and Falk Huste of Germany, the 1998 European champion and a silver medalist in the 1997 World Championships, outpointed Boris Georgiadis of Greece.

 In other middleweight fights, Adrian Diaconv of Romania outpointed 1996 Olympic champion Ariel Hernandez of Cuba and Vyacheslav Burba Kaz of Kazakhstan outpointed 1998 European champion Zsolt Erdei of Hungary.
 Erdei also was the 1997 World Championships winner.